agilepro/epiconsciousness/docs/Religion/on-god.md

 ## Are you an Atheist?

 I am open to the idea that there might be a god.
-But I certainly have come to the conclusions that **all the religions currently known to mankind portray a false view of reality.**  Obviously I have not studied all of them, but all of the ones I have studied seem to clearly be untrue.
+But I certainly have come to the conclusions that **all the religions currently known to mankind portray a false view of god.**  Obviously I have not studied all of them, but all of the ones I have studied seem to clearly be untrue.

 Atheism is a social movement that exists only as a reaction of the encroachment of religious people pushing their demands on others.
 Without the Christians trying to capture and indoctrinate children at school into their cult, there would be no real reason for atheists to exist.
-As the president of the Atheist Community is San Jose said:  “our goal is to put ourselves out of business by making atheist groups unnecessary.”
+As the president of the Atheist Community of San Jose said:  “our goal is to put ourselves out of business by making atheist groups unnecessary.”

-Ten years ago I came to know how persecuted the atheists are all around the world.
+Decades ago I came to know how persecuted the atheists are all around the world.
 At the same time, the worlds most dominating religion, the most privileged people in the world in general, were complaining that they were “most persecuted.”
 The sheer ugly irony of this affected me, and I felt it important to stand with the atheists.
 The people who are the most privileged in the US, complain about being persecuted, and then get together and gang up on the atheists.
 There are 13 countries in the world where simply claiming you are an atheist is punishable by the death penalty.
 There is NO country that does the same for Christians.
 Atheists die around the world, and those godly theists let it happen.

 So I will proudly say **I stand with the atheists**, because the atheists stand for freedom of thought and freedom to live you life in your own way, and at the same time respecting the rights of others.
-In know, this is not how the godly Christians portray them, but let’s just admit here that Christians have a tendency to lie about atheists.
+I know, this is not how the godly Christians portray atheists, but let’s just admit here that Christians have a tendency to lie about atheists.

 ## Why create the Universe?

-It is logical to conclude that if God made the universe some way, then it intended the universe to be that way.
+It is logical to conclude that if God made the universe some particular way, then it intended the universe to be that way.
 If the universe does something, then we can assume that God intended it to do something.
 So God wants the universe to do what it does.

 It seems clear to me that the purpose of creating the universe was to allow the things that form in the universe to form.
 Was there are purpose to the universe?
 Yes, obviously to allow things to form.
 It is not a sand box where a god fiddles.
 Everything in the universe forms on its own — and that is actually the miracle.
 This god does not have to scoot hydrogen into balls in order to light the stars: they form all on their own.
 This god does not attach hydrogen to oxygen to make water: water forms all on its own.
 Yes, it might be reasonable to claim this happening because this creator god wanted it to happen.
 I don’t claim to know the motives of any god, however it is undeniable that the universe has the property that is DOES allow things to create themselves.

-It is impossible to say what the end purpose is, that is what God expects the universe to form into.
-We can’t know that.
-However it seems clear that that is the purpose of the universe.
+It is impossible to say what God expects the universe to form into.
+We can’t know that end goal.
+However it seems clear "forming" is the purpose of the universe.

 ## God’s Nature is Growth

 Everything that God does is done by growth.
 That is, everything starts small, and then gets larger.
-Also known as auto-poësis.
+Also known as _auto-poësis_.

-Nature does not create a tree by suddenly poofing it into existence, but instead it starts from a tiny seed, and grows into a tree.
-Nature does not make a forest by poofing it into existence, but instead by starting with a single tree, which makes seeds, and the forest grows from many generations of this cycle.
-Stars slowly collect, until gravity get intense enough, and the stars light themselves.
-Babies are not born with a fully adult mind, but start with very primitive capabilities but grow into an adult mind.
+**Nature** does not create a tree by suddenly poofing the completed product into existence.
+Instead it starts from a tiny seed, and grows into a tree.
+Nature does not make a forest by poofing it into existence fully formed, but instead by starting with a single tree, which makes seeds, and the forest grows from many generations of this cycle.

+**Stars** form from material that slowly collects together, until gravity get intense enough, and the stars light themselves.

+**Babies** are not born with a fully adult mind, but start with very primitive capabilities but grow into an adult mind.
 Everything is formed in the universe through processes of growth and interaction.
 This is the way that god works in the universe and it is seen in everything.

-Such growth is also called “self-organization”.
+Such growth is also called “_self-organization_”.
 It is a fact that things in the universe can self-organize.
 Stars self organize.
 Galaxies self-organize.
 Apple trees self-organize.
 All living things self-organize.
 The mind self-organizes.
 Even the christian church self-organizes, and so do communities and nations.

 Imagine for a moment that things did not create themselves.
 Imagine visiting 100 billion galaxies, each with 100 billion stars, and cupping hydrogen-balls together and then lighting them to make a star.
 Even an infinite being is insulted by this idea.
 Instead, how much more powerful to create a universe that fills itself with creation?

-As the universe grows, it exhibits new levels of emergence.
+As the universe forms and grows, it exhibits new levels of emergence.
 Macro phenomenon appear only with extremely large aggregates of lower level phenomena.
 And in these new level emerge properties that do not exist in the constituent parts.
 The universe is still becoming.
 I think the universe is about half way through the real ultimate fully developed state.
-This is rough speculation, but if you consider the scale of the universe, humans are mid-level between atoms and galactic clusters.
+This is pure speculation, but if you consider the scale of the universe, humans are mid-level between atoms and galactic clusters.
 I don’t believe we are the end product.

 ![](on-god-img1.jpg)

 ## Does God Perform Miracles?

+the miracles in the bible seem more like parlour tricks that might impress a bronze age person.
 I don’t believe that God steps in to violate natural laws and make miracle occur.
 I don’t believe that God parted the seas in such a way that Moses and his gang could walk across the Red Sea.
 I don’t believe that God steps in to cure a cancer that would otherwise have killed someone.
 The reason is clear, but complicated.

 God set up the universe in precisely the way that he set it up.
 Thus the “laws of nature” are very much the “laws of God”.
 The clearest articulation of the will of God, is those laws of nature.
 All I am saying here is that the universe is exactly how God wanted the universe to be, and the way it is are those laws of nature that we talk about.
 I see a complete equivalence between the will of God and the laws of nature.